-We’re back with another scrap busting project for you all!
+We’re back with another scrap busting project for you all: a DIY pencil case!
 We started the Sustainable Scrap Busting blog project last year and it has been one of our favourite things to come out of the blog so far.
 You can check out the scrap busting category on our blog to see the projects.

 It is difficult to sew without ending up with some fabric scraps.
 Thankfully, there are so many cool and useful things you can make with them!
 Today, we have a lovely guest blogger, Saki Jane, sharing a DIY roll-up pencil case project.
 It can also be used for tools, make-up, artist brushes, picnic utensils, and more!

 About the author: Saki Jane has been sewing for over two decades, with a background in fashion and bridal design.
 Now, she finds pleasure in crafting her own wardrobe and sharing the joy of sewing with others through workshops and tutorials.
 You can find her work on Instagram @sakijane and at her blog at sakijane.com.

 Hi there, Saki here.
 I’m excited to be carrying on with another episode in the Sustainable Scrap Buster series!
 This time, we’ll be utilizing larger scraps of fabric to make roll-up pencil cases.
 Not only are these pencil cases simple to make—if you can sew a square, then you can sew this case—they’re also great for organization, are super travel-friendly, and don’t take much more than the scraps you already have at home.
 Got a spare 30 minutes?
 Then let’s get started!

 For this project, you’ll need 2 pieces of 18.5”x17” scraps of medium weight fabric (I used two types of medium weight linen), an 18” tie (I used macrame rope, but you can use a length of ribbon or make ties out of matching lengths of scraps using this tutorial), and the usual suspects: pins, scissors, thread, and, of course, your sewing machine.